 Fun, sensitive and informative, this is a fantastic resource for anyone who wishes to understand how gender affects autism, and how to create safer, more accommodating environments for women on the spectrum.”

-Clinical psychologist and design researcher Dr Sarah Bargiela is based at University College London, specialising in the study of Autism Spectrum Disorder (ASD) in women.
+Clinical psychologist and design researcher Dr Sarah Bargiela completed her doctoral research at University College London, specialising in the study of Autism Spectrum Condition (ASC) in women.
 She’s joined on Camouflage by illustrator Sophie Standing, who did a brilliant job on previous entries in the series Pain is Really Strange, Trauma is Really Strange, Forgiveness is Really Strange and Anxiety is Really Strange.

 Come along to meet Sarah and Sophie and toast the release of their book, and maybe get a signature to boot!
 They will be here from 7-9pm on Thursday 28th March, and we expect to see you here!
 Can’t make it but would like a signed copy?
 You can order one for collection or mail order using the link below.